inplayer-org/docs/docs/jssdk.md

 }).then(data => console.log(data));
 ```

-The **'fullName',** **'email',** **'password',** **'passwordConfirmation',** **'type',** and **'clientId'** parameters are always required.
+Among the parameters, **'fullName',** **'email',** **'password',** **'passwordConfirmation',** **'type',** and **'clientId'**  are always **required**.

 Before you start using the Inplayer SDK, we suggest that you create a new **OAUTH application** from our Dashboard and obtain your **'clinetId'**.
-In case you don't have an OAUTH application, you can use your account **UUID** as 'clientId'.
-You can find your UUID in the account details section in the InPlayer Dashboard, in the top right-hand corner menu.
+In case you haven’t got an OAUTH application yet, you can use your account **UUID** as **'clientId'**.
+To find your UUID navigate to InPlayer Dashboard's 'Account' section, in the top right-hand corner menu.

-The type parameter can be either **'consumer'** or **'merchant'**.
-In case you want to create merchant accounts over the API, you will have to use InPlayer's public UUID for the 'clientId' parameter.
+The **type** parameter can be either **'consumer'** or **'merchant'**.
+In case you want to create merchant accounts via the API, you will have to use InPlayer's public UUID for the 'clientId' parameter.

-There is also a **metadata** parameter, which can be additional dynamic fields that merchants can choose to ask from their end-accounts upon registration.
+There is also a **metadata** parameter, that can refer to additional dynamic fields that merchants can choose to ask from their end-accounts upon registration.
 If there are required custom registration fields defined for your merchant account, you will have to send those details as well.
 By default, the metadata is optional.

-Lastly, the referrer parameter can be passed in manually for every register request.
-It represents the URL from which the request is invoked, or the place from where the account is created.
+Lastly, the referrer parameter can be passed in manually, for every register request.
+This parameter represents the URL from which the request has been invoked, or the location where the account has been created.

 ## How to Authenticate an Account

-The authentication can be done using the **InPlayer.Account.authenticate()** method.
+Authentication can be achieved using the **InPlayer.Account.authenticate()** method.

 ```javascript
 InPlayer.Account.authenticate({